 of low resolution tests.

 When you join a lineage or geographic project

 your results will be compared to other project members.
 Whether you join a project

-or not, your results will be compared with Family Tree DNA’s database, the largest
+or not, your results will be compared with Family Tree DNA’s database, the most comprehensive

 of its kind in the world.

 The scientists on the Family Tree DNA advisory board provided